Professional Certification (Advanced Preparation) in Early Childhood Special Education for NYS Certified Teachers

 - A statement of purpose that references your interest in Early Childhood Special Education

-- An official Graduate Record Examination (GRE) score report (Optional for Fall 2022 applicants).
+- An official Graduate Record Examination (GRE) score report (Waived for Spring 2023 and Fall 2023 applicants).
 Certified teachers who hold a graduate degree are exempt from this requirement.

 When applying to this program under Program of Study, select School of Education – Special Education and Professional Cert in Special Ed.
 Please note your interest in Early Childhood Education in your statement of purpose.